brodiecyber/XenOrchestra-Docker/README.md

 # XenOrchestra-Docker

-Just trying to build my own Xen Orchestra docker image. with a focus on simpliciet and documentaion I intend to build images for both X86 and ARM64 (Just neeed to get a raspberry ip 4 2gb)
+Just trying to build my own Xen Orchestra docker image. with a focus on simpliciet and documentaion

 Hardware requierments (Based on my experiance in the lab)